-As a grief companion you would be befriending a more recently bereaved parent by providing informal support and friendship to them in the early months following the death of their child.
+If so, we would encourage you to consider our grief companion role.
+As a grief companion you would be helping a more recently bereaved parent by providing informal support and friendship to them in the early months following the death of their child.
 Your support will be offered to the parent for up to a year.
-This can be such an important way for parents to access support especially in the early months and years of grief and particularly where there is no face-to-face local support or group in their area.
+This can be such an important way for parents to access peer support and particularly so where there is no face-to-face local support or group in their area.

 Each year thousands of parents suffer the loss of a son or a daughter.
 Please help us to support families in their time of greatest need.